michaellavelle/language/verbs/src/test/resources/english/regular/en_UK/README.md

 * Think about how to handle multiple variations of spelling for present participles:

-(eg. cache: caching, cacheing or eye: eyeing, eying)
+(eg. cache: caching, cacheing or eye: eyeing, eying, or twinge: twinging, twingeing)

 * Think about how to handle multiple variations of spelling for present participles,